seadowg/collect-design/research/audio-recording.md

 - [x] Add analytics to Collect around current audio question use
 - [x] Write interview script with goals in mind
 - [x] Carry out conversations (3-5) with potential users and stack holders using script
-- [ ] Break each interview into "insight/opportunity/pain point" format
+- [x] Break each interview into "insight/opportunity/pain point" format
-- [ ] Synthesize (pull out common items) results of interviews and attempt to answer questions

 ## Interview script